CleanCut/rusty_sword_arena/README.md

 # Prepare to Learn

-Please do all of the following (see the
-[How To Learn Rust](https://github.com/CleanCut/rusty_sword_arena/blob/master/HowToLearnRust.md) page for details on all of these)
+Please do *each* of the following before OSCON (see the [How To Learn Rust](https://github.com/CleanCut/rusty_sword_arena/blob/master/HowToLearnRust.md) page for details on all of these)
 - [ ] Choose an IDE (or Editor) and configure it with Rust support and customize it to your liking